-Hello and thank you for joining us for the final chapter of our AI Redaction series.
-So far, we’ve explored AI-Powered video redaction, how automated redaction software and services work, the best practices for redaction, redacting documents with AI, and the basics of redaction.
+Thank you for joining us for the final chapter of our AI Redaction series.
+So far, we’ve explored AI-powered video redaction, how automated redaction software and services work, the best practices for redaction, redacting documents with AI, and the basics of redaction.
 For our sixth and final chapter, we take a look at audio redaction.

 Summary